 Chocolate and coffee lovers meet your new favourite dessert!
 These Espresso Brownies are thick, gooey fudgy brownies.
 They have two types of chocolate, and the brown butter mixed with espresso adds a strong gourmet flavour.

-These espresso brownies are soooo incredibly simple and delicious it’s dangerous.
-There’s only 9 ingredients that you can definitely find in your pantry.
-If you don’t have espresso powder on hand, feel free to use your usual ground coffee.
+These espresso brownies are so incredibly simple and delicious.
+There's only 9 ingredients that you can definitely find in your pantry.
+If you don't have espresso powder on hand, feel free to use your usual ground coffee.

 They're perfectly gooey with the taste of espresso in every single bite.
 It pairs so perfectly with the chocolate!
 Coffee lovers, this one's for you.